Pediculosis

 Nonpharmacologic Treatment

-1. Hair combing is the least effective method and takes great effort.
-It is preferred by people who do not want to use any chemicals.
+1. Hair combing is a labor-intensive and the least effective method.
+It is preferred by people who do not want to use chemicals.
 Wet hair is combed with a fine-tooth comb, from the scalp to hair ends, for 15 to 30 minutes, every 3 days, for 14 to 24 days.

 2. An electronic comb emits a small electric charge on its teeth, which is lethal to lice.
 This method does not remove louse eggs.
 It is used on dry hair, which should be thoroughly brushed afterwards.
-An electronic lice comb should be used daily for 2 weeks, and prophylactically, 1 to 2 times a week.
+An electronic lice comb should be used daily for 2 weeks or prophylactically 1 to 2 times a week.

 4. Shaving of the affected areas, particularly in pediculosis pubis.

 5. Egg removal after pharmacologic treatment (see below): Hair (preferably wet) should be thoroughly combed using a fine-tooth comb.
-Specific substances resolving the glue with which eggs are attached to hair are used to ease the removal of eggs from hair shafts close to the scalp, for instance, a mixture of vinegar and water diluted in a ratio of 1:2 or a ready-to-use set for egg removal.
+Specific substances resolving the glue with which eggs are attached to hair are used to ease the removal of eggs from hair shafts close to the scalp (eg, a mixture of vinegar and water diluted in a ratio of 1:2 or a ready-to-use set for egg removal).

 Pharmacologic Treatment

-Primary treatment involves the use of topical agents (according to preferences):
+Primary treatment involves the use of topical agents (based on preferences):

 2) Permethrin kills lice and eggs by paralyzing their nervous system.
 A shampoo containing permethrin is applied to wet hair.
 The foam should be left on hair for 10 minutes and then rinsed with water.
 After that hair should be carefully combed.
 The treatment can be repeated after 7 to 10 days.
 Permethrin can be used in individuals aged ≥3 years.
 Lice may become resistant to treatment.
 A 5% permethrin cream may be used topically in pediculosis corporis and pediculosis pubis—it is left on the affected area for 8 hours and then washed out.

-3) Tincture of larkspur and acetic acid is an insecticide.
-Due to possible skin absorption, its use is not recommended in pregnant women and children aged <6 years.
-Apply a large amount of the liquid to the scalp.
-Then cover the scalp tightly with foil or a cap for 2 to 3 hours.
-Finally, wash your hair with a shampoo and comb it.
-It is recommended to repeat the treatment every 10 to 14 days until recovery.
-The tincture should not be applied to open wounds and severely inflamed skin, as it increases the absorption.
+3) Tincture (larkspur and acetic acid) is an insecticide and due to possible skin absorption, its use is not recommended in pregnancy and in children aged <6 years.
+Apply a large amount to the scalp and cover the scalp tightly with foil or a cap for 2 to 3 hours; then wash your hair with a shampoo and comb it.
+It is recommended that the treatment be repeated every 10 to 14 days until recovery.
+The tincture should not be applied to open wounds and severely inflamed skin due to its higher absorbability in such areas.

-4) Tincture of wormwood, tansy, and acetic acid is an insecticide.
-It should not be used in children aged <7 years and in pregnant women.
-Apply a large amount of the liquid to the scalp.
-Then cover the scalp with foil for 2 to 3 hours.
-Finally, rinse your hair thoroughly and comb.
+4) Tincture (wormwood, tansy, and acetic acid) is an insecticide and should not be used in children aged <7 years and in pregnancy.
+Apply a large amount of the liquid to the scalp and cover the scalp with foil for 2 to 3 hours; then rinse your hair thoroughly and comb it.
 The treatment should be repeated every 2 weeks until recovery.
 The tincture should not be applied to open wounds and severely inflamed skin.

-5) Other drugs (unavailable in some countries or used only in veterinary medicine): 0.5% to 1% malathion, 0.9% spinosad, 1% lindan (gamma-hexachlorocyclohexane), ivermectin.
+5) Other drugs (unavailable in some countries or used only in veterinary medicine): 0.5% to 1% malathion, 0.9% spinosad, 1% lindan (gamma-hexachlorocyclohexane; note that the production and use of gamma-hexachlorocyclohexane has been banned in some countries, including the European Union, due to toxicity), ivermectin.
 If eyebrows and eyelashes are affected, multiple applications of petrolatum jelly, mechanical removal of nonviable eggs, or 0.25% physostigmine ophthalmic ointment are used.

 Posttreatment Management